Nightmare Alley (2021 film): Plot

-Stan arrives at Ritter's office to obtain his money, but she betrays him with depleted money rolls stuffed with dollar bills.
-Ritter blows off part of his ear with a pistol and taunts him.
-He attacks her but security arrives and he escapes.
-A flashback reveals he killed his father by intentionally exposing him to hypothermia before burning his house down.
+Stan arrives at Ritter's office to retrieve his savings, but she withholds almost all of it, revealing that she was manipulating him all along.
+He attacks her but is forced to escape when security arrives.
+A flashback reveals he killed his bedridden father by intentionally exposing him to hypothermia before burning the house down.

-As he descends into alcoholism and despair while traveling the hobo circuit, Stan sees ads touting Madame Zeena.
-Stan finds a new carnival, and as he talks to the owner he spies an embalmed freak-in-a-jar on his desk, and the owner explains he purchased it from the old carnival which Stan used to belong to, which had disbanded.
-Realizing he is not going to find Madame Zeena and Molly again, Stan desperately pitches his mentalist act to the carnival owner, who rejects it based on his unkempt appearance and the act being out of fashion.
-The owner then changes his mind and offers him a drink and temporary work as a geek, using the same language Clem used to lure alcoholics many years ago.
-Realizing his fate, Stan accepts the offer, tearfully telling the owner that he was "born for it" as he snaps and breaks down laughing.
+Months later, Stan, now homeless and an alcoholic, sees ads for Madame Zeena in a newspaper.
+Stan finds a new carnival and learns that his old carnival went out of business.
+He desperately pitches his mentalist act to the new owner, who rejects it based on Stan's appearance and the act being out of fashion.
+The owner then offers him a drink and temporary work as a geek, using the same pitch Clem described earlier.
+Recognizing the trap, Stan nevertheless accepts the job, claiming he was born for it before breaking down laughing.